rebeccatraceyt/Kryan/README.md

 - <a href="https://fontawesome.com/" target="_blank" alt="Link to FontAwesome (external)">Font Awesome</a>
      - Font Awesome was used on all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
 - <a href="https://git-scm.com/" target="_blank" alt="Link to Git homepage (external)">Git</a>
-     - Git was used for version control by utilising the GitPod terminal to commit to Git and push to GitHub.
+     - Git was used for version control by utilizing the GitPod terminal to commit to Git and push to GitHub.
 - <a href="https://github.com/" target="_blank" alt="Link to GitHub (external)">GitHub</a>
      - GitHub was used to store the project after pushing
 - <a href="https://balsamiq.com/" target="_blank" alt="Link to Balsamiq homepage(external)">Balsamiq</a>